-Each year, a review of the cash flows of the Pool is undertaken to determine the portion of the Pool to be allocated to each segment.
-The following analysis is based on the estimated portfolio value in Fiscal Year 2018 of \$1.8 billion.
+Each year, a review of the cash flows of the Pool is undertaken to determine the amount a allocated to each segment.
 Annual reviews are part of the budgeting process.
 Following completion of the review process, the segments are rebalanced as necessary.